SCADA Alarm Management

 These two words get used interchangeably by vendors, and they should not be.
 Suppression is system-initiated: the platform hides an alarm because a designed condition says it is not meaningful right now - the well is shut in for workover, the parent breaker alarm is already active, the site is in planned maintenance.
 Shelving is operator-initiated and temporary: the operator parks a nuisance alarm for a defined interval, and ISA-18.2 requires that it automatically return when the timer expires.
 Suppression is engineering; shelving is a pressure-relief valve for the operator - and the auto-unshelve requirement is what keeps it from becoming a way to permanently silence alarms.

-When comparing an alarm suppression SCADA vendor, ask these five questions:
+When comparing how platforms handle alarm suppression, ask these five questions:

 Merobix answers yes to all five: smart suppression handles state-based and cascade cases, shelving is ISA-18.2-aligned with automatic return, and the annunciator view shows active, acknowledged, suppressed, and shelved alarms across every site on one screen.
-On traditional HMI packages, several of these arrive only as scripting projects or third-party add-ons — which in practice means they never get implemented.
+On many older HMI-centric systems, several of these capabilities arrive only as scripting projects or third-party add-ons - which in practice means they often never get implemented.

-Alarm Escalation and Guaranteed Delivery: SMS vs Push vs Email
+Alarm Escalation and configurable SMS and email alerts: SMS vs Push vs Email

 Detection is worthless without delivery.
 The escalation chain - who gets notified, in what order, and what happens when they do not respond - is where alarm management meets the real world of night shifts, dead zones, and phones on silent.

 This is also where platform categories diverge most sharply.
-Merobix delivers SMS and email alerts in under 30 seconds with built-in, no-code escalation chains and acknowledgment tracking, backed by a 99.9% uptime SLA on the platform itself.
-Ignition can achieve equivalent behavior through notification pipelines, provided you engineer and maintain them along with the SMS infrastructure they depend on.
-Developer toolkits like Open Automation Software document email, SMS, and voice notification support, with escalation logic typically implemented by your own developers.
-And most traditional HMI packages hand the entire problem to third-party notification software bolted on beside the SCADA — one more system to license, patch, and keep in sync with your call-out list.
+A cloud-native monitoring platform typically delivers SMS and email alerts through built-in, no-code escalation chains with acknowledgment tracking - the approach Merobix takes, with escalation and delivery shipped as standard features.
+A configurable, code-first SCADA can achieve equivalent behavior through notification pipelines, provided you engineer and maintain them along with the SMS infrastructure they depend on.
+Developer-oriented data platforms document email, SMS, and voice notification support, with escalation logic typically implemented by your own developers.
+And many HMI-centric systems hand the entire problem to third-party notification software bolted on beside the SCADA - one more system to license, patch, and keep in sync with your call-out list.

 Alarm Handling for Operators Managing Multiple Systems